 In cases b), c), and d) above, the justification provided should clearly specify the reasons why the comment was rejected or included with modifications.
 This will allow the commenter the opportunity to provide additional information and justification at the next stage of review for those cases where, perhaps because of language barriers or interpretation difficulties, the commenter believes that the originator did not fully understand the proposal or comments.

+The originator shall send the completed review of the compilation of comments and a revised version of the Draft DS (if this required) to the Secretariat.

+The Secretariat will then consult with the ExTAG Officers to determine the next step as step 4 or 5 below.

-Once a disposition has been decided, the originator shall then send the final Draft ExTAG DS and Compilation of Comments to the ExTAG Deputy Chairman who will, following approval by the ExTAG Chairman, circulate the final Draft ExTAG DS and Compilation of Comments to the ExTAG Members and the IEC TC 31 IECEx Liaison.
+The Secretariat will send, for information only, the final Compilation of Comments to the ExTAG Members and the IEC TC 31 IECEx Liaison.

 Step 4 - Handling of an accepted Draft DS

-A Draft ExTAG DS is considered approved to proceed to publication when there is no opposition to it proceeding to publication and also agreement from the ExTAG Chairman.
+A Draft ExTAG DS is considered approved to proceed to publication when there is no opposition to it proceeding to publication and also agreement from the ExTAG Officers.

 A Draft ExTAG DS which has received objections to proceeding to publication shall be handled according to Step 5 below.